chris-cl587/chris-cl587.github.io/index.md

 * SP23 - Math 101: Math in the Social Sciences
 * FA23 - Grad TA for Math 560: Linear Algebra
 * SP24 - Math 155: Calculus for Biological Scientists
+* FA24 - Math 101: Math in the Social Sciences

 # Papers